McLeodMoores/xl4j/README.md

     to build a wrapper XLA to install a ribbon if needed before official support is added.
   - 32-bit JVM limits maximum heap as it needs to share address space with Excel.
 This will go away once we move to an out-of-process JVM with the first updates.
-  - 64-bit Add-in/JVM combination builds but hasn't been tested.
+  - 64-bit Add-in/JVM combination builds and appears fine but hasn't been as tested as the 32-bit build.